AnonO6/design_pattern/Readme.md

 ## Proxy design pattern

-Developing a nginx server.
+Developing a nginx server using golang and proxy design pattern.
 A web server such as Nginx acts as a proxy for application servers:

 1. It provides controlled access to your application server.
 2. It can do rate limiting.